 Do not go into retirement with large amounts of consumer debt.
 If you still have debt, develop a plan to pay it off at least two years prior to retirement.
 Make sure your estate plan is current, as well.
 If you do not have an estate plan, contact an estate planning attorney to have your documents created.
 At a minimum, you should have a will, living will and a healthcare power of attorney.
 Having an estate plan can help relieve both emotional and financial burdens.

-Finally, if you are not currently working with a financial advisor or just want a second opinion, contact LGFCU to request a retirement review.
-We will review your financial situation and investment allocation to help determine if you have the right mix.
-Call 877.367.5428 or email email@example.com to speak with a Financial Advisor.
+Finally, if you are not currently working with a financial advisor or just want a second opinion, visit your local branch to request a retirement review.